Depression Counselling Online and Wexford

 What depression feels like

-Depression can make it hard to see a way out—but with the right support, change is possible.
-Therapy can help by:
+Depression can make it hard to see a way forward - but you don’t have to face it alone.
+With the right support, change is possible.
+Therapy offers a space to feel heard, understood, and gradually rediscover hope.
+It can help by:

-Providing a safe space: a place to talk without judgment or pressure.
+Providing a safe space: a confidential, non-judgmental place to talk openly about how you’re feeling

-Understanding your triggers: identifying what might be contributing to low mood.
+Understanding your triggers: exploring what might be contributing to your low mood or sense of overwhelm

-Breaking negative thought patterns: learning to shift self-criticism and hopelessness.
+Breaking negative thought patterns: learning how to challenge self-criticism and shift towards more compassionate thinking

-Finding practical ways to cope: developing tools to manage daily life, even on the hardest days.
+Finding practical ways to cope: building tools to manage daily life, even on the hardest days

 Why work with me?